dlnsk/h-rbac/README.md

 - roles and permissions
 - callbacks for permissions (for passing parameters in permission checking)
 - permission's inheritance (to give different abilities to different roles)
-- optimal way to manage RBAC
+- an optimal way to manage RBAC

 ## Install